Gradient steps to an ecology of mind

 Figure 1

-2 Incoming
+2 Consciousness

-Figure 3
+3 Incoming

-Professor Javen Qinfeng Shi says:
+Professor Javen Qinfeng Shi talks about minds as reinforcement learners:

 Mind is a choice maker.
-Choices shape the mind
+Choices shape the mind.

 • Q learning: do what a good/kind person would do (moment to moment), learn wisdom (V function) and have faith in future and self-growth.
 It naturally leads to optimal long term accumulative rewards (Bellman equation)